broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a student to an existing group using the student’s NUSNET ID and GroupId.
-2. System verifies the student exists.
+2. SoCTAssist verifies the student exists.
-3. System checks whether the group id is the same as the student's existing group.
+3. SoCTAssist checks whether the group id is the same as the student's existing group.
-4. System checks whether the group exists.
+4. SoCTAssist checks whether the group exists.
-5. System adds the student to the specified group.
+5. SoCTAssist adds the student to the specified group.
-6. System shows confirmation message.
+6. SoCTAssist shows confirmation message.

    Use case ends.

 **Extensions**

 * 2a.
 The student with the NUSNET ID does not exist.
     * 2a1.
-System shows error message.
+SoCTAssist shows error message.

       Use case ends.

 * 3a.
 The group id is the same as the student's existing group.
     * 3a1.
-System shows error message, saying student already in that group.
+SoCTAssist shows error message, saying student already in that group.

       Use case ends.

 * 4a.
 The group does not exist.
     * 4a1.
-System creates the group.
+SoCTAssist creates the group.

       Use case resumes at step 5.